Bitshala-Incubator/silent-payments-demo/README.md

-# Bitplebs - Silent Payments
+# Bitshala Developer Summit - Silent Payments

 ## What is Silent Payments?